 Little Bradley Falls Trail is a 1.9 mile heavily trafficked out and back trail located near Saluda, North Carolina that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 A nice stream side hike under a canopy of trees, old ruins and a 50 ft waterfall From the trail head, take the upper trail heading south.
 There are no signs indicating that this trail will go to Little Bradley Falls.
 After a very short distance, you will approach a Y in the trail.
 Keep right while keeping Bradley Creek to your right side.
 About 1/2 mile in you will cross a stream.
 Follow the stream into Bradley Creek and cross the creek at this location.
 After crossing the Bradley Creek you should be able to pick up a trail that heads south on the west side of the creek.
 All ways keep Bradley Creek to your left if you get disorientated.
 After about 20 minutes from the creek crossing there will be some old chimney ruins to your left.
 Stay on the trail until it dead ends into Little Bradley Falls 10 minutes further down the trail.
 This is one of the most beautiful waterfalls in this part of North Carolina.
 Back track out to get back to the parking lot.